gnodar01/catalog/README.md

 * All files in this repo were developed and tested on Ubuntu 14.04.3 LTS, running on [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox) (v5.0.10) VM, created and configured through [Vagrant](https://www.vagrantup.com/)
 	* The Vagrantfile and pg_config.sh will provides the necessary configuration for Vagrant to run this App
 * Clone the Repository
-* CD into the repository using command line and run `vagrant init`
+* CD into the repository using command line and run `vagrant up`
 * SSH into Vagrant: `vagrant ssh`
+* CD into the vagrant shared folder `cd /vagrant`
 * To pre-poulate the database, run `python database_populator.py`
 * To launch the application, run `python catalogizer.py`
 * Open your browser and navigate to `http://localhost:5000/`